Rajesh-medipally/Appium-Project/README.md

       - after downloading the .exe package contiue procedure of installation.
       - start the application by double tap on  icon.

+when app opens it looks like this

    ![appium gui ](https://user-images.githubusercontent.com/52613470/157946686-5d198747-ee3d-472e-aa9e-85567654cdb8.png)

+- click on start server button.
+Step 2:
+- Connect your mobile device to the system,
+- If you dont have virtual mobile options in your system
+- install [Air Droid] (https://www.airdroid.com/de/download/airdroid-personal/) for Desktop as well as mobile and complete the login process also make sure devices connected.

+Step 3 :
+Download the project from [this]() github